BLACKBOARD IV

 Mushrooms and Falling Leaves

 It was autumn in Massachusetts, a sharp invigorating sunny day.
-I was wearing a knee-length cashmere coat, dark blue, a scarf a friend had given me and suede cowboy boots.
-I was visiting folks, a married couple, and to give us all a break, decided to go for a walk in the woods nearby.
+Everything seemed to be outlined in pencil, then colored in.
+The air held that sweet pungent aroma of dying leaves and fungus.
+I was wearing a knee-length cashmere coat, dark blue; a scarf a friend had given me; and suede cowboy boots.
+I was visiting folks, a married couple, and to give us all a break, I decided to go for a walk in the woods nearby.
 Resplendent in all the colors of the rainbow, leaves were falling ever so slowly, dreamily.
 Pursuing the burbling sound of running water, I came to a stone arch-bridge over a fast-moving creek.
-Stopping in the middle, I leaned on the flat stones facing downstream, miniature rapids splashed playfully over smoothed misshapen rocks, carrying twigs and leaves out to sea.
+Stopping in the middle, I leaned on the flat stones facing downstream, miniature rapids splashed playfully over sleek sculpted rocks, carrying twigs and leaves out to sea.
 Off to the left, I noticed a gravel walkway, barely discernable under leaves, snaking along the bank.
 About fifty yards down I saw a man and woman standing together, talking and gesturing agitatedly.
 Concerned, I stared, believing they had no thought of my presence.
 Suddenly the man pushed the woman towards the creek, the bank just ten feet or so away.
 Maintaining her balance, she pulled a rod-like object out of her purse and inserted it through the center of a two-inch disk.
 A faint clicking noise followed.
 The man shrank into himself, his voice, conciliatory.
 She laughed, then, extending the object towards him, spoke words in a heavy sing-song tone.

 CONTINUED...